Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2. WebApp calls Microsoft Graph on behalf of signed-in user/2.1. using authorization code flow/README.md

 ### Step 1: Register the sample with your Azure AD tenant

-You first need to have [registered](https://github.com/Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/tree/aspnetcore2-2#step-1-register-the-sample-with-your-azure-ad-tenant) your app as described in [the first tutorial](https://github.com/Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/tree/aspnetcore2-2)
+You first need to [register](https://github.com/Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/tree/aspnetcore2-2#step-1-register-the-sample-with-your-azure-ad-tenant) your app as described in [the first tutorial](https://github.com/Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/tree/aspnetcore2-2)

-Then here are the extra steps:
+Then follow the following extra set of steps:

 1. From the **Certificates & secrets** page, for your app registration, in the **Client secrets** section, choose **New client secret**: